 Youth Protection Training

 True youth protection can be achieved only through the focused commitment of everyone in Scouting.
 It is the mission of Youth Protection volunteers and professionals to work within the Boy Scouts of America to maintain a culture of Youth Protection awareness and safety at the national, regional, area, council, district, and unit levels.
 Youth Protection training is required for all BSA registered volunteers and is a joining requirement.
-Youth Protection training must be taken every two years.
+Youth Protection training must be taken every year.

 Today’s youth are spending more time than ever using digital media for education, research, socializing, and fun.
 To help families and volunteers keep youth safe while online, the Boy Scouts of America introduces the Cyber Chip.
 In developing this exciting new tool, the BSA teamed up with content expert NetSmartz®, part of the National Center for Missing and Exploited Children® and training expert for many law enforcement agencies.
 Netsmartz® has Cyber Chip resources, including grade-specific videos, for each level.
 Check it out here.
 Topics include cyberbullying, cell phone use, texting, blogging, gaming, and identity theft.